PhiliastidesLab/LabBook/README.md

 # Using the EEG lab

-Everyone accessing the EEG lab (241) should follow the guidelines in this document [EEG_lab_guidelines.doc](https://github.com/PhiliastidesLab/LabBook-wiki-/blob/main/eegLab241_guidelines.docx)
+Everyone accessing the EEG lab (241) needs to follow the guidelines in this document: [EEG_lab_guidelines.doc](https://github.com/PhiliastidesLab/LabBook-wiki-/blob/main/eegLab241_guidelines.docx)

 # One Drive setup and Map Driver
 How to allow OneDrive as a disk on your office computer.
 Download OneDrive and install.
 Sometimes (after an update) the icon will be in the start menu but the app won't open.
 This may solve it: